History (HIST)

 Attributes: Theological Integration (TI), Writing Requirement (WR)

-HIST 317 China Global Domination (4 Credits)
+HIST 317 China: Global Domination (4 Credits)

-How did China become the economic and political success story of the 21st century?
-This class analyzes China's rise from the collapse of the imperial system, the failed republic, and the chaos of multiple wars as the nation revises, redefines, and resuscitates communism throughout the last 100 years.
 Throughout the course, students will be expected to examine, analyze, and interpret what defines national success, how Chinese intellectuals, politicians, and bureaucrats have created their own definitions of national success (and failure), and whose interpretations prevail (and why) through discussions, information presentations, and analytical and reflective essays.
 This course is suitable for students of any major, including those who have not taken a previous history course.

 Prerequisites: None